zhao-li-github/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline Project

 ### Summary:
 In this project, I aim to apply the data engineering skills learned in the Udacity Data Science Nanoprogram to analyze the tweets and text messages sent during disasters and build a supervised model to classify a message into various categories.
-The purpose to build such model is to help disaster response orgaizations to filter and pull out the most important/relevant messages to them.
+The purpose to build such model is to help disaster response organizations to filter and pull out the most important/relevant messages to them.
 Two pipelines are built in this project: an ETL pipeline and an ML pipeline.
 Then, a web app provided by the course (and revised by me) will extract data to provide data visualization, and use the trained model to classify new messages.

 ### Content:
 1. "Data" folder: